splunk/splunk-connect-for-syslog/docs/architecture/performance-tests.md

 ```
 The number of errors should match the number of missing messages in Splunk.

-For more details on how to minimize message drops, refer to [Finetune SC4S for UDP](udp-optimization.md) to minimize the drop.
+For more details on how to minimize message drops, refer to [Finetune SC4S for UDP](udp-optimization.md).